es2013/BuynLargeCorp-DB/README.md

 # Buy N Large Corp Back End
-Challenge: Build a back end for an e-commerce site.
+Challenge: Build a back end for an e-commerce site for fictional store BuyNLarge to store basic categorical data for inventory

 ## User Story